-8. OTHER PROGRAMS

-a.
-Visiting Scientist Program (VSP)
+8. OTHER PROGRAMS: Visiting Scientist Program (VSP)

-The VSP supports short-term travel opportunities for foreign/ international scientists to the United States and to international conferences to socialize new S&T ideas or findings with the b.
-Educational Outreach Program
+The VSP supports short-term travel opportunities for foreign/ international scientists to the

-Army that support advancing basic research through collaboration.
+United States and to international conferences to socialize new S&T ideas or findings with the Army that support advancing basic research through collaboration.
 For additional information, contact the RDECOM International Technology Center at usarmy.blenheimcrescent.rdecom.mbx.rfec-atlantic@mail.mil.